EnryMarch10/3D-CT-projection-cuda/README.md

 - `doc`: Contains the project documentation, including my personal bachelor's thesis in [Computer Science and Engineering](https://corsi.unibo.it/1cycle/ComputerScienceEngineering).
 - `src`: Contains the source code of the project.
-- `docs`: Contains the doxygen documentation for the source code of the project.

 ## License